gabrie30/ghorg/cmd/examples-copy/gitlab.md

 > Note: "all-users" only works on hosted GitLab instances running 13.0.1 or greater

-> Note: You must set `--base-url` which is the url to your instance.
-If your instance requires an insecure connection you can use the `--insecure-gitlab-client` flag

 > Note: When using "all-users", you must include the `--clone-type=user` flag

 1. Clone **all users**, **preserving the directory structure** of users